 Harvest your rainwater

 Another way to reduce the runoff from your property is to collect and store the water from your roof gutter system.
 By catching this water in a rain barrel or cistern, you will not only decrease the volume of runoff that leaves your property, you will have a source of “free” water that can be used for watering or irrigating your gardens and landscaping.
-Click on the photo below to link to information on the installation and use of rain barrels from the Chesapeake Bay Trust.
+Click on the photo below to link to information on the installation and use of rain barrels from the Chesapeake Ecology Center.